-Easing Your Pain and Preventing Future Oral Health Problems
+Ease Your Pain, Prevent Future Oral Health Problems

 At Dr. Schumacher’s dental office in Wakefield, we understand that no emergency is convenient.
 That’s why we promise to be there for you in your most stressful dental moments.
 If you’re in the middle of an emergency, please call our office to request an appointment.
 We do our best to see the most urgent cases the same day we’re contacted.
 We also provide suggestions for managing your emergency until we can see you.